GabrielvMarinho/Obsidian/Books/Software/Fundamentals of Software Architecture - An engineering approach/Apprendix/8 - Component-Based Thinking.md

 4. Under what circumstances would technical partitioning be a better choice over domain partitioning?
-- when the lack of experience and need for fast/ standardized development exists
+- when the lack of experience and need for fast/standardized development exists

 5. What is the entity trap?
 Why is it not a good approach for component identification?
-- the entity trap is basically seeing the architecture as entities that makes actions, this oftern builds a generic architecture and provides no values other than what a crud would have
+- the entity trap is basically seeing the architecture as entities that makes actions and offer no insights, this often builds a generic architecture and provides no values other than what a crud would have

 6. When might you choose the workflow approach over the Actor/Actions approach when identifying core components?
+- when you have a clear or numerous separation of roles in a system
+- when you need upfront design